drug-design/course/docs/chapters/structure-activity-relationships.md

 *[Inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[Inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.

-In this series, the ortho, meta and para substitutions were probed with a methoxy group.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/kdr-inhibitors-ac7a5186'><i class='fa fa-play' aria-hidden='true'></i></button>In this series, the ortho, meta and para substitutions were probed with a methoxy group.
 The SAR yielded the following order of preference: meta>ortho>para.
 An additional methoxy group was further introduced in the second meta position, and led to an inhibitor which proved to be even more potent.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.